gogins/csound-vst3-opcodes/csound-vst3/vst3-opcodes/README.md

 *a_audio_output_n* -- one of zero or more, up to 32, auto output channels.

+This opcode is used for both VST instruments and VST effects.
+Inputs are optional for instruments.

 Note that the mininum of the plugin inputs and the opcode inputs, and the minimum of the plugin outputs and the opcode outputs, are used.
 It is assumed that the "Main" audio and event busses in the plugin are the first input